basecamp/trix/README.md

 ## Getting and Setting the Current Selection

-To get the editor’s current selection, use the `editor.getSelectedRange` method, which returns a 2-element array containing the start and end positions.
+To get the editor’s current selection, use the `editor.getSelectedRange` method, which returns a two-element array containing the start and end positions.

 ```js
 element.editor.getSelectedRange()  // [0, 0]